 International applicants.
 Mid-Atlantic Christian University is approved under federal law for the education of non-immigrant alien students.
-To assure a profitable experience for the student and overall benefit for the Lord's church; the University has adopted prerequisites for admission.
+The University has adopted prerequisites for admission to ensure a profitable experience for the student and overall benefit for the kingdom.
 Students who are sincerely interested in preparing for Christian service should contact the Office of Admissions for a listing of prerequisites and further admissions information.